-One reason why bamboo instruments are used so much is that they are simple yet at the same time can give off some distinctive sounds and music.
-Dr. Nguyen Thi Hoa Dang, a Vietnamese musical and bamboo musical expert in speaking of the bamboo musical instrument and Vietnam’s 54 ethnic minority groups has said:
+One reason why bamboo instruments are used so much is that they are simple yet, at the same time, can give off some distinctive sounds and music.
+Dr. Nguyen Thi Hoa Dang, a Vietnamese musical and bamboo musical expert in speaking of the bamboo musical instrument and Vietnam’s 54 ethnic minority groups, has said:

 Where to Hear the Bamboo Instruments Performance?

-What is the Hanoi Old Quarters?
+What are the Hanoi Old Quarters?

-Hanoi’s Old Quarters has a very rich and varied history as it has long been the center of commerce in Hanoi and Vietnam.
+Hanoi’s Old Quarters has a rich and varied history as it has long been the center of commerce in Hanoi and Vietnam.
 The Old Quarters uses the name of 36 Streets.
-Even though there are more than 36 streets in the Old Quarters area they call it 36 Streets due to the 36 guilds or crafts that were once sold there.
+Even though there are more than 36 streets in the Old Quarters area, they call it 36 Streets due to the 36 guilds or crafts that were once sold there.
 Streets are named for the different products they once sold.
 One of the best ways to see the Old Quarters is by the Electric Bus or Golf Cart.